tansengming/rcli/README.md

 You will need to have `ruby` in your `PATH` for `rcli` to work.

-Once you have that out of your way, here's one way you could install `rcli` in your `$HOME` directory:
+Once you have that out of the way, here's one way you could install `rcli` in your `$HOME` directory:

     cd
     git clone https://github.com/tansengming/rcli.git .rcli